blinkdog/7drl-2015/README.md

 # 7drl-2015
 My entry for Seven Day Roguelike (7DRL) Challenge 2015

+## Postmortem
+Failure.
+Right now, you can walk around the ship and watch robots move.
+There isn't enough time left to add enough features to make this a playable (i.e.: win/lose) game.

+Compared to last year, there was a lot more going on at home and work this year, which reduced usable hours by a lot.
+I spent too much time up front importing content and getting the briefing going, when I should have focused on the game play.

+72 hours into the project before I had the ability to generate deck maps?
+Eeek.

+120 hours into the project before I had the ability to view and walk around on those deck maps?
+Eeek!

+141 hours into the project before a real turn scheduler was in place?
+Eeek!!!

+Well, it was certainly a learning experience.
+I think I learned more from the failure this year than I did from my "success" last year.
+Sometimes, less really is more.

 ## Development Log
 * [Sunday] - 7drl-2015 repository created on GitHub
 * 157 - Coding begins